Home

 Aliasing and Anti-Aliasing

-All the techniques we presented in the previous chapters are the foundation of the rasterization algorithm.
-Though, we have only implemented these techniques in a very basic way.
-The GPU rendering pipeline and other rasterization-based production renderers use the same concepts but they used highly optimized versions of these algorithms.
-Presenting all the different tricks that are used to speed up the algorithm goes way beyond the scope of an introduction.
-We will just review some of them quickly now but we plan to devote a lesson to this topic in the future.
+The techniques presented in previous chapters lay the foundation of the rasterization algorithm.
+However, we have implemented these techniques in a very basic manner.
+The GPU rendering pipeline and other rasterization-based production renderers use the same concepts but with highly optimized versions of these algorithms.
+Detailing all the different tricks used to speed up the algorithm goes beyond the scope of this introduction.
+We will briefly review some of them now but plan to devote a lesson to this topic in the future.

-The pixel final color is computed as the sum of all the sub-pixels colors divided by the total number of sub-pixels.
-Let's take an example (as with pixels, if a sub-pixel or sample covers a triangle, it then takes on the color of that triangle, otherwise it takes on the background color which is usually black).
-Imagine that the triangle is white.
+The final pixel color is computed as the sum of all sub-pixel colors divided by the total number of sub-pixels.
+For example, imagine the triangle is white.
 If only 2 or 4 samples overlap the triangle, the final pixel color will be equal to (0+0+1+1)/4=0.5.
-The pixel won't be completely white, but it won't be completely black either.
-Thus rather than having a "binary" transition between the edge of the triangle and the background, that transition is more gradual, which reduces the stair-stepped pixels artifact.
-This is what we call anti-aliasing.
-To understand anti-aliasing you need to study signal processing theory, which again is a very large and pretty complex topic on its own.
+The pixel won't be completely white or black but will instead have a gradual transition, mitigating the stair-stepped pixel artifact.
+This technique is known as anti-aliasing.
+To fully understand anti-aliasing, one needs to delve into signal processing theory, which is a vast and complex topic.

-The reason why it is best to choose N as a power of 2, is because most processors these days, can run several instructions in parallel and the number of instructions that run in parallel is also generally a power of 2.
-You can look on the Web for things such as SSE instruction sets which are specific to CPUs, but GPUs use the same concept.
-SSE is a feature that is available on most modern CPUs and that can be used to run generally 4 or 8 floating point calculations at the same (in one cycle).
-All this means is that, for the price of 1 floating point operation, you get 3 or 7 for free.
-This can in theory speed up your rendering time by 4 or 8 (you can never reach that level of performance though because you need to pay a small penalty for setting these instructions up).
-You can use SSE instructions for example to render 2x2 sup-pixels for the cost of computing 1 pixel, and as a result, you get smoother edges for "free" (the stair-stepped edges are less visible).
+Choosing N as a power of 2 is beneficial because most processors today can execute several instructions in parallel, and the number of parallel instructions is generally a power of 2.
+You can find information on the web about things like SSE instruction sets specific to CPUs, but GPUs use a similar concept.
+SSE is a feature available on most modern CPUs that can perform generally 4 or 8 floating-point calculations simultaneously (in one cycle).
+This means that, for the cost of one floating-point operation, you effectively get 3 or 7 additional operations for free.
+In theory, this can significantly speed up your rendering time by a factor of 4 or 8 (although such performance levels are hard to achieve due to the minor overhead of setting up these instructions).
+For instance, SSE instructions can render 2x2 sub-pixels at the cost of computing one pixel, resulting in smoother edges at virtually no extra cost.

 Rendering Blocks of Pixels